-Headings Notes HITLER'S FOREIGN • Hitler planned to defy the Treaty of Versailles and reclaim Germany's power and territory.
-His POLICY policy of Lebensraum, meaning 'living space' for ethnic Germans, was to expand the country HITLER'S MAIN AIMS into a 'greater Germany', to be known as the Third Reich .
-REBUILDING THE In 1933, Hitler withdrew Germany from the League of Nations.
-GERMAN ARMY AND NAVY • In 1935, the Anglo-German Naval Agreement was signed, granting Germany the right to expand its navy beyond the limits set by the Treaty of Versailles. • 1935 also saw Germany reintroduce conscription, increase the size of the navy and created a airforce (the Luftwaffe) - all breaches of the treaty.
-Yet, there were no steps taken by Britain o France to halt Germany's remilitarisation.
+Headings Notes Hitler planned to defy the Treaty of Versailles and reclaim Germany's power and territory.
+His HITLER'S FOREIGN POLICY policy of Lebensraum , meaning ' living space ' for ethnic Germans, was to expand the country HITLER'S MAIN AIMS HITLER 3 MAIN AIMS into a 'greater Germany', to be known as the Third Reich .
+REBUILDING THE a In 1022.
+Hitler with draw Cormony from the League of Nations GERMAN ARMY AND • In 1933, Hitler withdrew Germany from the League of Nations.
+NAVY • In 1935, the Anglo-German Naval Agreement was signed, granting Germany the right to expand its navy beyond the limits set by the Treaty of Versailles. • 1935 also saw Germany reintroduce conscription , increase the size of the navy and created an airforce (the Luftwaffe) - all breaches of the treaty.
+Yet, there were no steps taken by Britain or France to halt Germany's remilitarisation.
 RE-OCCUPYING THE Under the treaty, German troops had been forbidden to occupy the Rhineland: in March 1936, RHINELAND Hitler sent troops into the Rhineland with orders to retreat if France sent its army to meet them.
 France did not act.
 THE ANSCHLUSS The Nazi Party had strong, popular support in German-speaking Austria. • In February 1938, Hitler threatened the Austrian Chancellor with war unless he let Austrian Nazis into his government.
 He was uncooperative and was replaced by a Nazi chancellor, who immediately invited Germany to occupy Austria.
 This became known as the Anschluss ; the joining together of Germany and Austria in the Third Reich.
-THE SUDETENLAND The Sudetenland was the name for the majority-German-speaking regions of Czechoslovaki.
+THE SUDETENLAND The Sudetenland was the name for the majority-German-speaking regions of Czechoslovakia.
 Hitler's next goal was to absorb the Sudetenland into the Third Reich.
 Nazi propaganda encouraged the Sudeten Germans to campaign for 'independence'.
 MAKING ALLIES Hitler and Mussolini signed the Rome-Berlin Axis in 1936, stating their support for each other.
-Keywords Summary Treaty of Versailles Lebensraum The Luftwaffe League of Nations Conscription Anschluss Third Reich The Sudetenland Rome-Berlin Axis
+Keywords Summary Treaty of Versailles In defiance of the Treaty of Versailles, Hitler wanted to create Lebensraum for the Third Reich.
+Lebensraum In order to complete his aims, Hitler first withdrew Germany from the League of Nations.
+The Luftwaffe